poezio/slixmpp/docs/getting_started/muc.rst

 As usual, our code will be based on the pattern explained in :ref:`echobot`.
-To start, we create an ``MUCBot`` class based on :class:`ClientXMPP <sleekxmpp.clientxmpp.ClientXMPP>` and which accepts parameters for the JID of the MUC room to join, and the nick that the bot will use inside the chat room.
+To start, we create an ``MUCBot`` class based on :class:`ClientXMPP <slixmpp.clientxmpp.ClientXMPP>` and which accepts parameters for the JID of the MUC room to join, and the nick that the bot will use inside the chat room.
 We also register an :term:`event handler` for the :term:`session_start` event.